catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ### Challenge: try `pytest`

-Try installing `pytest`, then running `uv run pytest tests/` in your own project and see if it's picking up your tests!
+Try installing `pytest`, then running `uv run pytest` in your own project and see if it's picking up your tests!

 ::::